-Auditions take place in conjunction with early Student Orientation sessions.
 Once accepted to the University, students will receive an information packet from the Orientation office.
-Be sure to indicate your desire to audition by checking the options https://www.cmich.edu/ess/oss/New_Student_Orientation/Pages/default.aspxavailable on the Orientation web site.
+Be sure to register for orientation as soon as possible by visting the orientation website.

 Because of the precautions being taken during the COVID-19 health crisis, all auditions will be conducted by video submission.
 Packets with audition materials and instructions have been prepared for all sections.
 Demonstration videos are available, as well.

 Click to download the

 If you register for classes before you submit your audition and receive the result, enroll in